According to Donal Dutch on the wdwmagic.com forums, Disney got some great news today as…

 If your Annual Pass expires during the Parks closure, your pass can be renewed up to 2 months after the reopening, at the Annual Pass Ticket windows.

-Temporary Annual Pass – If you have a temporary annual pass which expires during the closure period, it will be automatically extended until September 20, 2020.
+Temporary Annual Pass – If you have a temporary annual pass which expires during the closure period, it will be automatically extended until a future date.
 If you bought your temporary Annual Pass on Disneyland Paris website, you must download it before its initial expiry date.

 Other Paris Attraction Closures